July 13, 2021

 July 13th, 2021

-Sidestep some of the issues more commonly associated with hybrid events by watching out for these warning signs and making the right venue choice.
+Sidestep some of the issues more commonly associated with hybrid event venues by watching out for these warning signs and making the right venue choice.

 As the events industry starts to grind back into gear and after months out of action, venues will be keen to sell their services.
 With so many facilities to choose from, and many picking up on the hybrid event concept as a winning strategy for venues and event producers alike, how can you be sure to choose the space that’s right for you?